 Instructions

-- Wash and remove any yellow leaves over the brussels sprouts.
-Cut them to 2 and slightly remove the core towards the top.
+- Rinse, pat dry and remove any yellow leaves over the Brussel sprouts.
+Remove the core and halve or quarter them.

-- When the garlic begins to smell good, add onions and saute until lightly golden.
+- Fry the garlic for a minute until it begins to smell good.
+Add onions and saute until lightly golden.

-- Add chili powder, coriander powder, fennel powder and green chili.
-Saute until the masala smells good.
+- Add chili powder, garam masala, coriander powder, fennel powder and green chili.
+Saute until the masala smells good, for about a minute.

-- Open the lid and check if cooked till al dente.
-Also check the salt.
+- Open the lid and check if Brussel sprouts are cooked al dente.
+Taste test and more salt if you want.

 - Squeeze in the lemon juice.
-Mix and serve.
+Mix and serve Brussels sprouts curry with rice, roti or just as a side with anything.

 NUTRITION INFO (estimation only)